cfntools/custom-resource-provider-spec/README.md

 > ```

 ## 6. To do

 - Currently this document does not say anything about the value of the Custom Resource type.
+- There should be an example of how to actually use these templates as a consumer.

 [1]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html